nice-game-hints/prim/door/thanatos_sleep/index.md

 Well, the White Widow has narcotic effects.
 But the subject has to [be very tired](thanatos_tired.md).

 # He is tired
 From dancing?
 Good.
-I think he is ready for some White Widow inh his pipe.
+I think he is ready for some White Widow in his pipe.